• Skip to primary navigation

 If the corned beef has a fat layer on one of the flat sides, place the fat-side down for the sake of presentation later.

 Braised corned beef on parchment covered baking tray.
-Pastry brush and small saucepan with prepared glaze to the side.
+Pastry brush and small saucepan with prepared brown sugar and mustard glaze to the side.

-Using a basting brush, glaze the corned beef generously.
+Using a basting brush, glaze the brisket generously.
 Place the glazed corned beef in oven and bake for an additional 30 minutes, reglazing every 10 minutes.

 If you are preparing a lot of corned beef (as we do on St Patrick’s Day), a clay baker is a good alternative to baking it in a Dutch oven.